 This is perhaps the last of the galleries to focus on any individuals, with, for example, various memorabilia from the life of Emperor Franz Joseph.
 This includes his sword and the same gala uniform famous from pictures and paintings of the Emperor.

-And then there’s the car.
-It sits at the end of the gallery, right at the entrance to the WWI gallery.
+And then there’s that car.
+It sits at the end of the gallery, right at the entrance to the WWI section.

 WWI